 How does the scoring work for Fantasy Politics?

-Since there are only 50 states to score, you'll probably want to have students team-up to enable them to draft more states per team.
+Since there are only 50 states to score, you'll probably want to create more, smaller leagues to enable players to draft more states per team.
 If you have 25 students in class, for instance, each student will only be able to draft 2 states, and there will be no free-agent states to pick up after the draft.
 It won't be as competitive and fun this way.
-Check out the Ideas for Use below for better best practices!
+Check out the Ideas for Use below for better best practices.

 How does the scoring work for Fantasy Congress?